 Capital gains tax

 We consider the taxation of capital gains and outline the reliefs available.
-If you live in the Staffordshire area we, at Dains, can provide taxation advice to ensure that maximum opportunity is taken of the reliefs available for capital gains tax.
+At Dains, we can provide taxation advice to ensure that maximum opportunity is taken of the reliefs available for capital gains tax.

 A capital gain arises when certain capital (or 'chargeable') assets are sold at a profit.
 The gain is the sale proceeds (net of selling costs) less the purchase price (including acquisition costs).